Central Market (Tyumen): History

 The market is often criticized for rule violations, including sanitary regulations.
 In January 2011, Russia's Chief Sanitary Doctor Gennady Onishchenko made an unannounced visit to the market and observed several sanitary issues.
 Experts also noted that the building itself was in poor condition, potentially hazardous, with its basements unrepaired since its opening in 1981.
 Local authorities temporarily closed the market and promised to address all issues.
 It reopened a few days later.

-Description

-The market has two floors.
-The first floor sells fruits, vegetables, spices, and various food stores.
-On the second floor, there is a café, stores selling household chemicals, flowers, etc. There are two entrances – from the square and from Herzen Street.
-Year-round, there is outdoor vending in tents at its edge.

 The market operates daily from 8 a.m. to 7 pm.

 Plans

 In 2015, Tyumen architect Alexei Ivanov prepared a design for the market's reconstruction, but it has yet to be implemented.